constellation-app/constellation/CoreErrorReportView/release/modules/ext/docs/CoreErrorReportView/src/au/gov/asd/tac/constellation/views/errorreport/error-report.md

 <br />
 ## Clear All Reports

-This button clears all items in the Error Report View.
+Clears all items in the Error Report View.